Energy Systems Engineering Technician

 Starting in: | January, September |

-The technology program’s curriculum takes into account society’s changing views on energy and the environment, and how they are transforming the utility and construction sectors.
+The technology program’s curriculum will take into account society’s changing views on energy and the environment, and how they’re transforming the utility and construction sectors.

-The challenges and opportunities that arise in this applied science program are learning how to integrate and use all of these modern sustainable energy technologies in a manner consistent with our urban environments.
+The challenges and opportunities that arise in this applied science program will come from learning how to integrate and use all of these modern sustainable energy technologies in a manner consistent with our urban environments.

 “A good opportunity to be a member of the research team to conduct research for reputed institutions like University of Toronto and Centennial College.
 Gained a lot a new knowledge and hands-on experience in conducting research.
 Learned sampling techniques and different data analysis methods.”